sseraj/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/stable/run_info/README.md

-placeholder file; put log file headers and footers here
+The log file is `stable.log` and contains the log for the 100 timestep run for this case